Map a forward path for your IBM Notes and Domino applications based on comprehensive data analytics.

 Before you can make decisions about what to do next with your IBM Notes applications, you need to gather a lot of information about the nature of those applications.
 Trying to understand how many apps you have, how complex they are, which are being used and by whom, and their business value is a complex and intensely time-consuming undertaking.
 Adviser scans your Domino servers and database designs, intelligently aggregates the data, and provides you with your unique roadmap to what’s next for your applications.
 Adviser contains four modules: Catalog, Usage, Complexity, and Guidance.

-The catalog module reads information from your Domino servers and provides a core list of databases and templates.
-You can use the catalog to browse your databases by name, server, template or how recently they’ve been modified, or to browse your users by name, tag, or group membership.
+Adviser's Catalog Module reads information from your Domino servers and provides a core list of databases, templates, users, and groups.
+You can use the Catalog to browse your databases by name, server, template, or how recently they’ve been modified, or to browse your users by name, tag, or group membership.
 In addition to information pulled from the server, this module also allows you to set a Business Value for each database, tracking its importance to your organization.
-Lastly, the catalog module allows you to configure filters to exclude certain databases from the other Adviser modules.
+You can also configure filters to exclude certain databases from the other Adviser modules.
 Adviser’s tagging feature lets you create tags and attach them to users or databases.
 You can then filter by tag in your reports.

-The usage module imports usage information from your Domino servers and displays detailed usage statistics for both users and databases.
+Adviser's Usage module imports usage information from your Domino servers and displays detailed usage statistics for both users and databases.
 For a database, you can see how many times it was accessed and by whom, along with historical trends showing whether the usage is increasing or decreasing.
 For a user, you can see which databases and servers they have accessed.
 More in-depth features include the ability to identify inactive users and the power to filter by user.
 Additionally, Adviser’s Effective Access reporting will display users’ access rights to specified databases, no matter how complex your group hierarchies.

-The complexity module scans the complete designs of the databases on your servers and generates a complexity score, which measures the approximate difficulty of moving your applications to what's next.
+Adviser's Complexity module scans the complete designs of the databases on your servers and generates a complexity score, which measures the approximate difficulty of rewriting, archiving, retiring, or replacing your applications.
 The score is based on a number of factors including the size of the design and the numbers of different types of design elements, along with counts of specific Domino features that are hard to migrate.
 You can also specify keywords whose presence suggest that migration may be difficult.
 These include, for example, references to other proprietary internal systems or external code in DLLs.

-The guidance module brings together information from all the other modules to make a recommendation on a forward path for each database.
-Its recommendation is based on a combination of the application usage, the design complexity, and the business value of each database.
+Adviser's Guidance module brings together information from all the other modules to make a recommendation on a forward path for each database.
+Its recommendation is based on a combination of the application usage, the design complexity, and the Business Value of each database.
 You may also override the recommendation in cases where you already have a plan for a given database.
 The Guidance module’s recommendation will be one of four options: retain, archive, retire, or generic.

 Armed with this information, you can confidently begin rewriting, archiving, retiring, or replacing your applications.